-- Placing unreasonable requirements on firms in order for them to qualify to do business. - Requiring unnecessary experience. - Prior knowledge of the proposed project. - No cost-plus-construction contracts must have a not to exceed clause
+Placing unreasonable requirements on firms in order for them to qualify to do business.

+- Requiring unnecessary experience.

+- Prior knowledge of the proposed project.

+- A cost-plus-construction contract is not allowed without a not to exceed clause and amount.

 SECTION IV